Alexis-Bll/network-lab-portfolio/enterprise-network-lab/topology/README.md

 - VLAN 40
 - Devices: BR2 + BR-SW2 + Sales PC

-### Key Design Choice
+### Key Design Choices

-- Each branch uses a **single VLAN**
+- Each branch uses a **single VLAN**, reflecting a simplified small-site deployment
+- The **branch router acts as both the default gateway and WAN edge device**
+- Layer 2 switching is kept minimal at branch sites to reduce complexity
-- Routing is handled by the **branch router**, not the switch
+- Routing decisions are handled at the edge (router), aligning with real-world branch designs
-- Simplifies design while reflecting real-world small branch deployments

 ---